vsay01/PytorchKotlinDemo/README.md

 traced_script_module.save("./serialized_model.pt")
 ```

-After this operations, we should have a useable model, serialized_model.pt.
+After this operations, we should have a usable model, serialized_model.pt.

 ## References